dreamportdev/Osdev-Notes/09_Loading_Elf/02_Elf_Theory.md

 Finding the program headers within an ELF binary is also quite straightforward.
 The offset of the first phdr is given by the `phoff` (program header offset) field of the ELF header.

 Like section headers, each program header is tighly packed against the next one.
-This means you can treat the program headers as an array.
-As an example you could loop through the phdrs as follows:
+This means that  program headers can be treated as an array.
+As an example is possible to loop through the _phdrs_ as follows:

 ```c
 void loop_phdrs(Elf64_Hdr* ehdr) {